The mission of Mohonk Preserve is to protect the Shawangunk Mountains region and inspire people to care for, enjoy, and explore their natural world.

 The Preserve conducts its financial affairs in accordance with the Generally Accepted Accounting Principles (GAAP) of the Financial Accounting Standards Board (FASB).
 The Preserve undergoes an independent annual audit.
 An Audit Committee helps determine that the Preserve acts with fiduciary responsibility and the Preserve follows best practices in internal controls and risk management.
 Budgets are developed annually; financial statements are reviewed quarterly to ensure adherence of expenditures to the budget.
 Sound investment policies and procedures guide management of financial assets, and the Preserve has a spending rule of 5 percent of the market value of invested assets.
 For more information, contact the Vice President & Chief Financial Officer.

 The Preserve adheres to standards of the National Council on Planned Giving and the Association of Fundraising Professionals.
 As an organization defined under Section 501c(3) of the Internal Revenue Code, the Preserve adheres to the regulations, rules, and guidelines of the U.S. Department of the Treasury.
 We comply with charity laws of all states.
 See our GuideStar charity profile for more information.
 Mohonk Preserve has achieved the GuideStar Exchange Platinum Seal of Transparency, demonstrating the Preserve’s deep commitment to nonprofit transparency and accountability.
+We are also accredited by the Better Business Bureau, having met their 20 Standards for Charity Accountability covering governance, effectiveness, finances, and fundraising.
+See our Better Business Bureau review for more information.

 More than 70 percent of the Preserve’s annual budget is spent directly on programs.
 Contribute magazine’s 2007 listing of the top 200 charities in the NY/NJ/CT tri-state area named the Mohonk Preserve as one of the top donor-worthy charities in recognition of institutional stability and lean and efficient operations.